Yonassan Gershom

-Yonassan Gershom is a Rabbi and writer who was ordained in the Jewish Renewal movement during the 1980s, and is now a follower of Breslov Hasidism.
+Yonassan Gershom (born 1947) is an American Rabbi and writer who was ordained in the Jewish Renewal movement during the 1980s, and is now a follower of Breslov Hasidism.
 He was associated with the early days of the B'nai Or movement, a forerunner of Jewish Renewal, in which he was ordained by Rabbi Zalman Schachter-Shalomi in 1986, although he is not in agreement with the direction that the movement has taken in more recent years.

 Life and career

 Gershom lives on a farm in rural Minnesota, where he writes and conducts himself as a "cyber-rabbi" on the Internet.
 In 1997, he made a pilgrimage to the grave of Rabbi Nachman of Breslov in Uman, Ukraine, a trip that has strongly influenced his later writings.
 Until this point, "he wasn't aware how much the rural experience shaped Hasidism.
 It gave him a deeper understanding of Hasidic stories and the Torah."
 He has served on the Advisory Board of the Jewish Vegetarians of North America (JVNA), and is active in the vegetarian and animal welfare movements.
 In 2013, he was widely quoted as opposing the use of live chickens for Kapparot ceremonies.

 Gershom is best known for having written several books on the topic of the Holocaust and reincarnation.
 Beyond the Ashes and From Ashes to Healing recount stories of people who claim to have died in the Holocaust and are now reincarnated, while Jewish Tales of Reincarnation deals with Jewish accounts of reincarnation, including a few from the Holocaust, but mostly others from classical Jewish texts and oral tradition.

 In his books on reincarnation, Gershom discusses theories concerning whether Jews who died in the Holocaust did so as punishment for their sins in their previous lives.
 He argues that in the Jewish conception of evil and reincarnation (as opposed to the conception found in some other religions), suffering in this life is not necessarily punishment for wrongdoing in a previous life.
 Rather, he argues, undeserved suffering in this life can be purely due to the wrongdoing of the perpetrators, and not some punishment for the victims.
 He does, however, argue that, according to the Jewish concept, wickedness can be accumulated over a succession of reincarnations.
 Thus, he argues, it is possible that the Nazis committed the Holocaust due to the evil they had accumulated through many lifetimes of persecuting and killing Jews throughout the preceding centuries.
 He cites that Adolf Hitler might have been a reincarnation of the biblical Amalek.

 Gershom has appeared on several TV programs in connection with his reincarnation work, including Sightings and Unexplained Mysteries.
 The Duluth, Minnesota, PBS station, WDSE, also featured him on their Venture North news magazine show, in connection with his philosophy on gardening and Jewish spirituality.
 He appears in the 2007 documentary film, A Sacred Duty: Applying Jewish Values to Help Heal the World, directed by Lionel Friedberg for the Jewish Vegetarians of North America (JVNA).